Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How long does Tenormin take to work?
+How long does Tenormin take to work for blood pressure and angina?

-Are there common side effects with Tenormin?
+What are common side effects of Tenormin?

-How much does Tenormin cost?
+How much does Tenormin cost compared with generic atenolol?